Stephen Ministries at Grace Church

 Requesting a Stephen Minister

-If you would like to request a Stephen Minister, please contact Pastor Faulstich.
+If you would like to request a Stephen Minister, please contact one of the pastors.

 Becoming a Stephen Minister

 Training classes for new Stephen Ministers are held in alternate years.
-The next class begins in January, 2015.
-If you are interested in being a Stephen Minister and want to learn more, please join us for lunch at our Taste of Stephen Ministry on Sunday, October 19, 2014.
-Contact Robert (Bob) Jandeska at email@example.com or Loretta Lattyak at firstname.lastname@example.org.
+The next class begins in January, 2017.
+If you are interested in being a Stephen Minister and want to learn more, please contact Robert (Bob) Jandeska at email@example.com or Loretta Lattyak at firstname.lastname@example.org.

 About Stephen Ministry